 What if I have a problem with my wireless service?

 If you have a problem or concern about your wireless phone service, act quickly to resolve your issue.
 Keep records of your efforts to solve your problem, including the time of your call, the name of your customer representative, and the action that was taken.
-If you decide that you need further assistance or have additional questions regarding wireless phones or another consumer issue, you may contact the Minnesota Attorney General’s Office by phone, mail, or electronically at the contact information provided at the bottom of this page.
+If you decide that you need further assistance or have additional questions regarding wireless phones or another consumer issue, you may contact the Minnesota Attorney General's Office:

 Office of Minnesota Attorney General Lori Swanson